 - Put through a sieve and this should measure about 1 cup of orange juice.

-- The measurements I gave you makes 20 popsicles so the extra juice can be put into a container until the first batch is frozen.
+- The measurements I gave you make 15-20 popsicles, depending on the mold that you have, so the extra juice can be put into a container until the first batch is frozen.

 - Fill the molds, again, with the remainder of the juice and freeze.

 This recipe has been updated from when it was originally published in the summer of 2012.
 There has been information added for clarity and also new photos have been taken.